marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 - `getViewType()` returns a unique identier for the view
 - `getDisplayText()` returns a human-friendly name for the view
-- `onOpen()` is called when the view is opened within a new leaf.
-Use this method to build the content of your view.
+- `onOpen()` is called when the view is opened within a new leaf and is responsible for building the content of your view
-- `onClose()` is called when the view should close and is responsible for cleaning up any resources used by the view.
+- `onClose()` is called when the view should close and is responsible for cleaning up any resources used by the view

 ## Register a custom view

-Here's an example of how to register a custom view for your plugin.
+Custom views need to be registered by the plugin before they can be used.

 ```ts title="main.ts" {4,7,11-15}
 import { Plugin } from "obsidian";